-In order to manage flood risk all development, regardless of development type, flood zone and development size, must give priority use to SuDS.
+In order to manage flood risk, all development, regardless of development type, flood zone and development size, must give priority use to SuDS.
 Particularly for major developments, there is a requirement to assess and include SuDS for managing surface water at the development unless it is demonstrated during the assessment that it is inappropriate for the site.

-In order to satisfy the NPPF and its accompanying PPG, applicants must demonstrate that priority has been given to the use of sustainable drainage systems (SuDS) in their development proposals.
+In order to satisfy the NPPF and its accompanying PPG, applicants must demonstrate that priority has been given to the use of SuDS in their development proposals.
 SuDS should be provided by default unless demonstrated to be inappropriate.
-Where priority use of SuDS cannot be achieved, applicants must justify this by submitting robust and acceptable evidence.
+Where priority